-The First National Bank or FNB stadium is located in Nasrec in the Soweto area of Johannesburg.
-The stadium served as the main venue for the 2010 FIFA football world cup and is the largest stadium in Africa, with a capacity of nearly 95,000 people.
+The First National Bank Stadium (FNB Stadium) is located in Nasrec in the Soweto area of Johannesburg.
+The stadium served as the main venue for the 2010 FIFA World Cup and is the largest stadium in Africa, with a capacity of nearly 95,000 people.

 FNB Stadium, home to South Africa's national football team, is also known as 'Soccer City' and 'The Calabash' due to its resemblance to a traditional African pot.
 The outside mosaic cladding is constructed from earthen colours, with a ring of lights around the bottom simulating fire underneath the pot.

 Constructed in 1989, FNB Stadium is located next to the South African Football Association headquarters, home to the offices for the 2010 FIFA World Cup.
 Thousands turned out to the stadium to see the opening ceremony as well as the cup final and a number of games in between.
 The venue is also famous as the place where Nelson Mandela made his first speech in Johannesburg after his release from prison.

 See South Africa's sporting history from the Radisson Blu Gautrain Hotel, Sandton Johannesburg

 The Radisson Blu Gautrain Hotel, Sandton Johannesburg, is the perfect place for visitors looking to travel to the city's most famous sporting sites, such as FNB Stadium and Wanderers Stadium.
 Ideally situated adjacent to the city's high speed rail link, the hotel offers guests world-class facilities and relaxation after a long day of sightseeing.